List of Star Wars films: Untitled James Mangold film (TBA)

 In April 2023, during Star Wars Celebration Europe IV, Lucasfilm announced that James Mangold would write and direct a Star Wars film whose story "will go back to the dawn of the Jedi" and explore the origins of The Force, set around 25,000 years before the events of A New Hope.
 It is set to be the start of a new era set within Star Wars timeline, dubbed Dawn of the Jedi.
 The film has been described as a "Cecil B. DeMille-style biblical epic.", with Mangold citing The Ten Commandments as a major inspiration for the film.
 Mangold was offered the project during production of Indiana Jones and the Dial of Destiny.
 Mangold confirmed shortly afterwards that he had begun developing the film alongside his screenplay for the DC Universe Swamp Thing film, and was uncertain which project would move forward first following his Bob Dylan biopic A Complete Unknown.
 In April 2024, it was reported that Beau Willimon (who had written episodes of Andor) would co-write the film alongside Mangold.
 During an interview in May 2024, producer Simon Emanuel seemingly revealed the film's title, Jedi Prime.
+During an interview in 2026, Kathleen Kennedy revealed that Mangold and Willimon had written the script but the film was on hold.

 In September 2023, David S. Goyer revealed that he had written a treatment for an unproduced Star Wars film about the origins of the Jedi Order.

 Untitled Taika Waititi film (TBA)

-On May 4, 2020, Taika Waititi (who directed the first-season finale of The Mandalorian and voiced IG-11) was officially announced to direct a Star Wars film from a screenplay he was co-writing with Krysty Wilson-Cairns.
+On May 4, 2020, Taika Waititi (who directed the first-season finale of The Mandalorian and voiced IG-11) was announced to direct a Star Wars film from a screenplay he was co-writing with Krysty Wilson-Cairns.
 As of May 2022, his film was expected to be released before Rogue Squadron (originally scheduled for December 2023 prior to its delay), with Kennedy asserting that Waititi's film may be released in late 2023.
 In June 2022, Waititi agreed with Kennedy's view that the films should move into new territory instead of origin stories, and stated he would continue writing the project while filming other projects.
 The movie was reportedly expected to be shot in Los Angeles.
 By March 2023, Waititi was also likely to appear in the film.
 The next month, Kennedy stated that Waititi was now writing the film alone.
 In early May, Deadline Hollywood reported that Waititi may begin filming the project in 2024.
 In September 2023, amidst rumors of the film's cancellation, it was revealed that it was still in development and that Waititi would resume writing the script after the conclusion of the 2023 Writers Guild of America strike.
 In February 2025, Kathleen Kennedy revealed that Waititi was still working on the script with a new co-writer.
 In April 2025, Kennedy revealed that Tony McNamara was Watiti's new co-writer.
+In 2026, Kennedy stated that Waititi had submitted another draft that she described as "hilarious and great."